-Alpinstore has been a partner of the Trail du Petit Saint Bernard race for a few years.
-We would like to give you an overview of our partnership with this beautiful race.
+Alpinstore has been a partner of the Trail du Petit Saint Bernard race for a few years now.
+We provide you with feedback on our partnership with this beautiful race, and to equip yourself well, don't hesitate to discover our choose your trail gear.

 The two races of the Trail du Petit Saint Bernard

-There are two races, one called "expert" of 60 km and one more affordable of 40 km.
+There are two races, an "expert" distance of 60 km and a more accessible one of 40 km - each requiring serious preparation as well as high-performance trail shoes.

 trail petit saint bernard 2021